Excel INDEX MATCH Function (Table of Contents)

 Step 5: Here, we could see only cell A1:D1 are the ones where we could find the lookup value 2018.
 Thus, use the same as a lookup array to the MATCH formula.

 Step 6: Use zero as matching criteria that specifies the exact match for the year value inside the lookup range.
 Close the parentheses and press Enter key to see the output.

-INDEX MATCH is not a function itself in Excel, rather it is a combination of two different formulae and is very powerful than VLOOKUP (we will check this in short).
-This function can be used on rows, columns, or on a combination of both as well which makes it a successor of old school VLOOKUP which only can work on columns (vertical lines).
-This combination is so relevant that some of the analysts even prefer it to be used for looking up the values and never move their head towards VLOOKUP.
+INDEX MATCH is not a function itself in Excel; rather, it is a combination of two different formulae and is very powerful than VLOOKUP (we will check this in short).
+This function can be used on rows, columns, or on a combination of both, which makes it a successor of old school VLOOKUP, which can only work on columns (vertical lines).
+This combination is so relevant that some analysts even prefer it to look up the values and never move their head towards VLOOKUP.

 Things to Remember

 - INDEX MATCH is not a function in Excel, but a combination of two formulas, INDEX and MATCH

 - INDEX MATCH can be used as an alternative to old school VLOOKUP.
 VLOOKUP only can see through the vertical cells.
 Whereas INDEX MATCH can lookup values based on rows, columns, and a combination of both (see example 3 for reference).